Data management general guidance

 - Rationale and context for data collection

 - Data validation and quality assurance

-- Transformations of data from the raw data through analysis
+- Transformations of data from the sanitize data through analysis

 - Information on confidentiality, access and use conditions